 Finding obsidian knives for sale isn’t that much of a trick.
 However, where you buy an obsidian knife is highly dependant on what you plan on doing with it.
 If your desire is simply a display knife and a cool conversation piece, many stores sell obsidian knives with bone handles that fit the purpose.

-For every other type of obsidian knife, your best bet is to buy online via eBay or Etsy.
+For every other type of obsidian knife, Esty is probably your best bet.

 Obsidian Pocking Knives